 Second,~\cite{MR2119354,MR2198971} used relatively straightforward fitting or extrapolation methods to estimate the limiting value $c_\textnormal{BM}$, whereas we have used sequence acceleration to systematically remove terms in the asymptotic series resulting in sequences that converge significantly faster to $c_\textnormal{BM}$ than the raw sequence $\lambda_\textnormal{back}^{(1)}$.

-The numerical evidence for an asymptotic expansion of $\lambda^{(M)}_\textnormal{back}$ for $M=2,3,4$ beyond the initial $N^{-1/2}$ term is rather weaker, but we conjecture that they have a similar asymptotic expansion to the case $M=1$.
-However, the results of successive acceleration are limited by the extra smoothing required to limit the impact of the more complicated oscillations in the sequences.
 Plots of the accelerated sequences are presented in Figure~\ref{fig: RichmaxestsM1_4}, with the resulting bounds tabulated in Table~\ref{tab: backflow_const_bounds}.
 As with the $M=1$ case, these `bounds' are not rigorous, but indicate that accelerated sequences appear to sandwich the limiting value.

-As a check on our attempts to numerically accelerate $\lambda_\textnormal{back}^{(1)}$, we also made use of theorem~5 from \cite{MR1075161}, which gives an acceleration method based on the Raabe-Duhamel (RD) convergence test. \begin{theorem} If a sequence $x$ obeys
+As a check on our attempts to numerically accelerate $\lambda_\textnormal{back}^{(1)}$, we also made use of theorem~5 from \cite{MR1075161}, which gives a nonlinear acceleration method based on the Raabe-Duhamel (RD) convergence test. \begin{theorem} If a sequence $x$ obeys